Aging & Health A to Z

 - Avoid alcohol.

 - Consider increasing your salt intake to encourage fluid retention (if you don’t have high blood pressure between hypotension episodes).
-Check with your healthcare professional to see if it is safe for you to increase your salt.
+Check with your healthcare provider to see if it is safe for you to increase your salt.

 Other Non-Drug Therapies

-Corrective Devices for Sensory Deficits
+Corrective Devices for Hearing or Vision Problems

 Hearing aids and properly prescribed eyeglasses can help reduce symptoms of dizziness and disequilibrium.
 Get treatment for cataracts, glaucoma, and macular degeneration if you have any of these conditions.